 Description – Enter a brief description for your theme.
 This will appear in NetSuite when you select themes to activate.

-Supported Products – Select the product or products (SuiteCommerce or SCA) you are deploying to.
+Supported Products – Select the product or products (SuiteCommerce Online or SCIS) to which you are deploying.
 An asterisk (*) identifies a selected product.

 Use the spacebar key to select or deselect an option.